 It would be unfair to say that YouTube is one of the largest video sharing platforms on the Internet.
 YouTube is so significant to the concept of video sharing as a whole that since Google purchased the company in 2006 for nearly $2 billion, they have been running the site at a loss of over $100 million a year.
-YouTube Video Optimization speaks to the success and ubiquity of a platform that is so integral to the very concept of video sharing that the company who owns it refuses to let it die, no matter the cost.
+YouTube Video Optimization speaks to the success and ubiquity of a platform so integral to video sharing that the company that owns it refuses to let it die, no matter the cost.

-If you want to create a video that will be seen by as wide an audience as possible, YouTube is the platform to upload it to.
-That being the case, with the massive library of videos on the site, you may be wondering how on earth you can optimize your video actually to get it seen.
+If you want to create a video that as broad an audience will see as possible, YouTube is the platform to upload it to.
+That being the case, with the massive library of videos on the site, you may be wondering how on earth you can optimize your video to get it seen.

-In this article, we will be breaking down a few factors that can influence your video’s exposure and ranking within YouTube, why the factors matter, and how you can tweak them to make sure that your video has every advantage in making it through the digital jungle of YouTube.
+In this article, we will be breaking down a few factors that can influence your video’s exposure and ranking on YouTube, why the factors matter, and how you can tweak them to ensure that your video has every advantage in making it through the digital jungle of YouTube.

 Name Your Video File

 As unlikely as it seems, even the name of the file you upload to YouTube can affect the video’s searchability.
-HubSpot points out that “YouTube can’t actually ‘watch’ your video to see how relevant it is to your target keyword … [b]ut, YouTube can read your video’s file name and all the code that comes with it when it’s uploaded.”
+HubSpot says, “YouTube can’t actually ‘watch’ your video to see how relevant it is to your target keyword … [b]ut, YouTube can read your video’s file name and all the code that comes with it when it’s uploaded.”

-Because of the sheer volume of videos that are uploaded to YouTube on a daily basis—about 500 hours per minute—YouTube mostly relies on algorithms to determine what your video is about and to whom it should be shown.
+Because of the sheer volume of videos uploaded to YouTube daily—about 500 hours per minute—YouTube mainly relies on algorithms to determine what your video is about and to whom it should be shown.

 A lot of the following tips will also involve using these algorithms to your advantage, but making sure that the file name is relevant, even though viewers will never see it, gives YouTube a clue about what your video is.